kaaron22/TriathlonTracker/resources/design-document.md

 U3.
 As a Fitness Tracker customer, I want to view my workout history

 U4.
-As a Fitness Tracker customer, I want to know when I reach a milestone or new personal best
+As a Fitness Tracker customer, I want to log nutritional details of my meals (i.e. carbs, calories)

 U5.
-As a Fitness Tracker customer, I want to log nutritional details of my meals (i.e. carbs, calories)
+As a Fitness Tracker customer, I want to be able to log my water intake

 U6.
-As a Fitness Tracker customer, I want to be able to log my water intake
+As a Fitness Tracker customer, I want to be able to view my water intake history

 U7.
-As a Fitness Tracker customer, I want to be able to view my water intake history

-U8.
 As a Fitness Tracker customer, I want to view a history of meals

 ## 4. Project Scope